 How are C. diff infections diagnosed?

 If you have been taking antibiotics recently and have symptoms of a C. diff infection, you should see your health care provider.
 Your provider will ask about your symptoms and do a lab test of your stool.
-In some cases, you might also need an imaging test to check for complications.
+In some cases, you might also need an imaging test such as an x-ray or CT scan to check for complications.

 What are the treatments for C. diff infections?

 Certain antibiotics can treat C. diff infections.
-If you were already taking a different antibiotic when you got C. diff, you provider may ask you to stop taking that one.
+If you were already taking a different antibiotic when you got C. diff, your provider may ask you to stop taking that one.

 If you have a severe case, you may need to stay in the hospital.
 If you have very severe pain or serious complications, you may need surgery to remove the diseased part of your colon.

-About 1 in 5 people who have had a C. diff infection will get it again.
-It could be that your original infection came back or that you have new infection.
-Contact your health care provider if your symptoms come back.
+About 1 in 6 people who have had a C. diff infection will get it again within the following 2 to 8 weeks.
+This is called recurrent C. diff.
+It could be that your original infection came back or that you have a new infection.
+Contact your provider if your symptoms come back.